Vikaspogu/blog/content/blog/patternfly-setup-react/index.md

 npm start
 ```

-You should see patternfly design like this!
+You should see a patternfly design like this!

 ![intellij-debug](patternfly-react.png)